mpkleine/RadioRepeater/README.md

 Raspberry Pi 2 - GPIO pin-out connections:

-GPIO 1 - RX COR input (from Kenwood xxx receiver radio) (active high, or low, configurable)
+GPIO 5 - RX COR input (from Kenwood xxx receiver radio) (active high, or low, configurable)

-GPIO 2 - RX CTCSS input (from Comspec, or Kenwood radio, not sure which) (active high, or low, configurable)
+GPIO 6 - RX CTCSS input (from Comspec, or Kenwood radio, not sure which) (active high, or low, configurable)

-GPIO 3 - TX PTT Output (to Kenwood transmitter radio) (active low, but configurable)
+GPIO 12 - TX PTT Output (to Kenwood transmitter radio) (active low, but configurable)

-GPIO 4 - TX CTCSS Output (active low, but configurable)
+GPIO 13 - TX CTCSS Output (active low, but configurable)

-GPIO 5 - TX CW Identification device (active low, but configurable at either end)
+GPIO 16 - TX CW Identification device (active low, but configurable at either end)

-GPIO pin configuration is soft coded, and can be modified by the configuration file.
+GPIO pin configuration is soft coded, and can be modified by configuration.